arangodb/arangodb-spark-datasource/demo/README.md

 - `ReadWriteDemo`: reads the ArangoDB collections created above as Spark Dataframes, applies projections and filtering, writes to a new ArangoDB collection

+There are demos available written in Scala & Python (using PySpark) as outlined below.

 ## Requirements

 This demo requires: